asallen91/Fix-My-Boredom/README.md

       "method": "GET",
       "headers": {
         "x-rapidapi-host": "google-search3.p.rapidapi.com",
-        "x-rapidapi-key": "your-key"
+        "x-rapidapi-key": "your-key-here" <<<
       }
     })

-npm install, npm install axios and npm start will be need to be ran in the command line in your editor to run this App on your local machine.
+Run "npm install", "npm install axios" and "npm start in the command line in your editor to run this App on your local machine.